top of page

 Rare earths

 Rare earth elements (REE) consist of a set of 17 chemical elements that occur together in the periodic table, including Yttrium, 15 elements in the row labelled “Lanthanides” (atomic number 57 thru 71), and Scandium, considered by many as a REE.
+In fact, these soft heavy metals, essential for worldwide economy and green political agenda, are not that rare, as they occur in a broad range of igneous, sedimentary and metamorphic rocks.
+But, economically exploitable REE ore deposits are sparse ("rare").

 Yttrium is widely used in metallurgy, ceramics, and phosphors.
-Taking advantage of its lightweight (it is the lightest REE) and high melting point (1,500+ oC), Scandium is used as an alloying element in aluminum to reduce the weight in the transport industry, from bikes and scooters to airplanes and spacecrafts.
+Taking advantage of its lightweight (it is the lightest REE) & high melting point (1,500+ °C), Scandium is used as an alloying element in aluminum to reduce the weight in the transport industry, from bikes & scooters to airplanes & spacecrafts.
+Figure 2 shows global annual production of important critical tech metals.

 Figure 1: Global annual production of important critical tech metals